torch.Tensor¶

 memory_format (

-, optional) – the desired memory format of Tensor.
-Default:torch.contiguous_format
+torch.memory_format, optional) – the desired memory format of Tensor.
+Default:torch.contiguous_format.
+Note that memory format ofselfis going to be unaffected ifself.size()matchessizes.

 Example: